tugrul512bit/CosmosSimulationWithCuda/README.md

 Real-time N-body algorithm with 500 million particles(18.5GB memory required), accelerated with CUDA.

+- Dependency: Single header-only project with OpenCV(for demo) and CUDA(for compute) APIs.
+Uses Vcpkg to load OpenCV.
 - Multi-GPU work distribution: particles are computed only in their own GPUs.
-- Double-buffering: to overlap I/O with computations as an asynchronous pipeline
+- Double-buffering: to overlap I/O with computations as an asynchronous pipeline.
-- Render double-buffering: frames are generated asynchronously to the user's thread, further hiding latency
+- Render: frames are generated asynchronously and buffered to the user's thread, further hiding latency.
-- Real-time performance for 500 million particles, with 2 main-stream CUDA GPUs
+- Real-time performance for 500 million particles, with 2 main-stream CUDA GPUs.

 ![time 1](/t1.png)
 ![time 2](/t2.png)